1. Where does your weather information come from?

 1. How can I get one of the Storm Team to visit my school or community?

 We get dozens of requests for appearances, many of which we are not able to fulfill.
-Please send a letter or email directly to the weathercaster that you would like to see.
-Include as much information about your event's, location, time and date as well as information on your organization.
+Please send an email directly to the weathercaster that you would like to see.
+Include as much information about your event’s, location, time and date as well as information on your organization.
 Keep in mind that it is difficult to get a team member to come out for an event that will have small attendance or an event that conflicts with our normal on-air schedules.

 2. Is it true that there really is no map behind the weathercaster?